genosynth/library2022/README.md

 # library2022

-A simple library app which lets the user add books and mark them as read/unread while being able to delete each book.
+A simple library app which lets the user add books (storing them in Local Storage) and mark them as read/unread while being able to delete each book.